Macaulay2/homebrew-tap/README.md

 [![#Macaulay2/tap](https://raw.githubusercontent.com/Macaulay2/homebrew-tap/main/.github/banner.png)](https://github.com/Macaulay2/homebrew-tap)

-This is the Homebrew repository for software in algebra and geometry, particularly Macaulay2 and its dependencies.
+This is a repository of Homebrew formulae[^*] for software in algebra and geometry, especially Macaulay2 and its dependencies.
 Additional contributions in other areas of mathematics are welcome.

 ## How do I install Homebrew?
 See [brew.sh](https://brew.sh).

 ## How do I install these formulae?
-To add this Homebrew tap and install Macaulay2 from a bottle, run:
+To add this Homebrew tap[^*] and install Macaulay2 from a bottle[^*], run:
 ```
 brew tap Macaulay2/tap
 brew install M2